davegiles/salt-workshop/README.md

 > Note: This has been forked from the upstream repository and is a work in
 > progress.
 Things are broken, and they're not clear.
 So far, only the first
-> five modules have been updated.
+> six modules have been released.

 ## Introduction